-Color blocking is the art of pairing and contrasting two or more totally opposite colors and it’s becoming a popular interior design trend (and for all the right reasons).
-Color blocking in interior design is fun and it’s an easy way to revamp any room and not to mention, inexpensive.
+Color blocking is the art of pairing and contrasting two or more totally opposite colors, and it is becoming a popular interior design trend (and for all the right reasons).
+Color blocking in interior design is fun and is an easy way to revamp any room and not to mention inexpensive.
 Ready to spice up your interiors?
 Read on to find out the basics of color blocking in your home.

 What is Color Blocking?